 No matter how good milking hygiene practices are, it is impossible to ensure that raw milk is free from harmful bacteria.

 Have people fallen ill from raw milk?

 Yes, food poisoning outbreaks linked to the consumption of raw milk commonly occur around the world.
 In North America, between 2000 and 2012, there have been 50 outbreaks linked to raw milk or milk products.
-These outbreaks resulted in 826 illnesses (including four infected newborns) which included 48 hospitalisations, seven deaths (miscarriages/stillbirths) and 19 developed HUS.*
+These outbreaks resulted in 826 illnesses (including four infected newborns) which lead to 48 hospitalisations and seven deaths (miscarriages/stillbirths).
+Of those 826 illnesses, 19 people developed HUS1

-*Shyng, S & McIntyre, L 2014, Summary of Food Borne Illnesses & Outbreaks in North America Associated with the Consumption of Raw Milk and Raw Milk Dairy Products (2000-2012), British Columbia Centre for Disease Control (BCCDC), viewed12 March 2014
+1 Shyng, S & McIntyre, L, 2014, Summary of Food Borne Illnesses & Outbreaks in Canada and USA Associated with the Consumption of Raw Milk and Raw Milk Dairy Products (2000-2012), British Columbia Centre for Disease Control (BCCDC), viewed 02 September 2019